Welcome to Life Love and Art, a very special page dedicated to my love of art, especially Brighton’s Artist Open Houses!

 I am the very proud owner of Lauren’s ‘Brighton Bandstand’ which I couldn’t resist when I saw it at Artist Open House 2018 when I first met Lauren.

-Swain is a children’s book illustrator, who likes nothing more than creating new characters -quite often wearing knitwear!
+Holly is a children’s book illustrator, who likes nothing more than creating new characters -quite often wearing knitwear!

 Many of her products feature her quirky ink and watercolour characters.
 These can be found on a range of products from greetings cards to badges to colouring-in posters.